Azure/manage-azure-policy/tutorial/azure-policy-as-code.md

 ### Export Policies from Azure Portal

-You can now select one or more policies and export them to a repository of your choice in GitHub.

    > **NOTE:**
    > This feature is under a **private preview** and you can access this using [this URL](https://aka.ms/exportpolicy).

-To export a policy definition from Azure portal, follow these steps:
+To export azure policy from Azure portal, follow these steps:

 1. Launch the Azure Policy service in the Azure portal by clicking **All services**, then searching for and selecting **Policy**.